22 things graduates wish they had known as freshers

 One minute, you're arriving at university as a fresher ready to take on the world (or at least that next round of jägerbombs), and the next, you're throwing a cap in the air as a graduate and wondering where all the time went.

-To make sure you're making the most of your uni experience, we've rounded up a group of nostalgic graduates to hear their best tips for first-year uni students.
+To ensure you're making the most of your university experience, we've rounded up a group of nostalgic graduates to hear their best tips for first-year uni students.

 22 tips for first-year university students